DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-01-06-letting-users-turn-off-the-email-reminder-to-make-a-decision.md

 - letting users configure when they receive the reminder notification
 - sending one email with multiple reminders
-- sending a reminder users at 10 days when the when the application window is reduced to 20 days
+- sending a reminder to users 10 working days before automatic rejection if they only started with 20 working days
-- whether we should change the content of the email based on whether the user has permission to make offers and reject applications
+- changing the content of the email based on whether the user has permission to make offers and reject applications